- What's New

-Mainstay native participation came to Kalani with the employment of Miles Kajiyama in maintenance, Judy Aiona, book keeper, and Dottie Lei Kyser, Gift Shop manager.
-One might think that the founders of Kalani are Earnest Morgan, myself and dance compatriot Trina Nahm-Mijo, but the pohaku, the stabilizing foundation rocks, are the Hawaiians, the true children of the land, the kama`āina - Miles, Judy and Dottie.
+Mainstay native participation came to Kalani with the employment of Miles Kajiyama in maintenance, Judy Aiona, book keeper.
+One might think that the founders of Kalani are Earnest Morgan, myself and dance compatriot Trina Nahm-Mijo, but the pohaku, the stabilizing foundation rocks, are the Hawaiians, the true children of the land, the kama`āina - Miles and Judy.

 Kalani became more and more a family affair with gatherings of `ohana: guests, staff and their partners, keiki (children), mo'opuna and kupuna (grandchildren and grandparents), nephews, nieces and cousins, plus volunteers, often returning year after year, from around the world.
 Ho'olaule'a parties, concerts like "The Legends of Hawaiian Music", luau feasts, Thanksgiving ceremonies of gratitude, all these and more have brought together and expanded Kalani's community.

 About the same time as the final flight of the 'O'o (extinct Hawaiian bird), on May 9, 1992, Earnest Morgan, my sweet man punahele, squeezed my hand in a farewell to be forever free.
 Kalani's cultural expression, its soul, is rooted in the dance, his dance.

 Kohu manu 'O'o e ka hoa e